nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The mechanism to issue commands to change some aspect of the `Ui` (e.g. displaying a new panel) is facilitated by `UiCommand` abstract class.
 This mechanism is similar to the command pattern.

-The client creates a concrete `UiCommand` that encapsulates all information needed to make a change in the Ui.
-Each concrete `UiCommand` implements the `UiCommand#execute(MainWindow)` method, which calls the appropriate method(s) in `MainWindow` to make a change in the UI.
+The client creates a concrete `UiCommand` that encapsulates all information needed to make a change to the Ui.
+Each concrete `UiCommand` implements the `UiCommand#execute(MainWindow)` method, which calls the appropriate method(s) in `MainWindow` to make a change to the UI.

 Given below is an example usage scenario and how the mechanism behaves at each step.